TMHP: Thermodynamic Models for Heat Pumps

 A physics-based Python library for heat pump simulation.

-tmhp solves the closed refrigerant cycle at every time step using CoolProp as the equation-of-state backend.
-The same model code applies across refrigerants and operating envelopes, with no manufacturer-specific curve fits and no per-unit recalibration.
+TMHP’s released cycle-resolved families solve the closed refrigerant cycle at every time step using CoolProp as the equation-of-state backend.
+The shared core applies across refrigerants and operating envelopes, with no manufacturer-specific curve fits and no per-unit recalibration.

 Getting Started